StegSchreck/uberpage/.github/CONTRIBUTING.md

 ### Coding Conventions
 The project includes a linting configuration at `.eslintrc.json`, which is taken from AirBNB.
 In order to check if your proposed changes are compliant with that configuration, you can run `npm run lint`.

 Please make sure that you adapt the existing tests if necessary or write new ones.
-The unit tests can be executed locally by running `npm test`.
+The unit tests can be executed locally by running `npm test -- --watchAll`.